 Force upgrade Windows

-- make an external backup of files–this could be to a cloud service like Google Drive or OneDrive as well as unpluggable storage like a USB drive.
+- make an external backup of files–a cloud service and / or removable storage like a USB drive.
 We usually don’t backup the entire PC, just manually drag over folders containing needed info, as it very well may be lost in this procedure.

-- obtain a USB 3 flash drive and necessary adapters (e.g. USB-C to USB 3) for your PC.
-USB 2 flash drives will be painfully slow.
-At this time, 8 GB or larger is required.
+- obtain a sufficiently large USB 3 flash drive and necessary adapters (e.g. USB-C to USB 3) for your PC.
+USB 2 flash drives are painfully slow.

 - Download and run the Windows Media Creation Tool.
 Be sure the USB 3 drive is plugged in before running, and create a bootable flash drive using the tool.

-- To help ensure you only have to do this once, and after ensuring you have backed up any data, consider the most powerful install option.
-That is “choose what to keep” → Nothing.
-That erase all files to help ensure there isn’t any bit of bad configuration left over.
-You don’t want to have to keep repeating the upgrade.
+- After data backup, consider install option “choose what to keep” → Nothing.
+That erases all files to help ensure there isn’t any bit of bad configuration left over.